Degree (and type) of the programme: Ph.D. Programme

-- Does not complete doctoral study of the third level within the appropriate deadline prescribed by the Statute.
+- Does not complete a doctoral study of the third level within the appropriate deadline prescribed by the Statute.

-Seniority (absolventski staž), or an additional year, is a term that applies to the time after the end of the last semester, when the student may retain his/her status, if he/she did not graduate.
-The student asserts this right by enrolling into additional year or the Seniority.
+Seniority (absolventski staž), or an additional year, is a term that applies to the time after the end of the last semester, when the student may retain his/her status if he/she did not graduate.
+The student asserts this right by enrolling in an additional year or the Seniority.
 The student may use this right only immediately after finishing the last semester, provided that:

-He/she does not complete doctoral study of the third level within the appropriate deadline prescribed by the Statute.
+He/she does not complete a doctoral study of the third level within the appropriate deadline prescribed by the Statute.

 - The ability to autonomously identify a given research problem, perform analysis and provide possible solutions;